EthanSansom/vlightr/README.md

 <!-- badges: end -->

-{vlightr} (read, “vector-highlighter”) makes it easy to identify elements of interest in a vector printed to the console.
-It implements a `<vlightr_highlight>` vector superclass which enhances the `format()` and `print()` methods of generic vectors, allowing you to specify a custom conditional formatting method for (almost) any vector type.
+{vlightr} (read, “vector-highlighter”) makes it easy to identify elements of interest in a vector printed to the console. {vlightr}
+implements a `<vlightr_highlight>` vector superclass which enhances the `format()` and `print()` methods of generic vectors, allowing you to specify a custom conditional formatting method for (almost) any vector type in R.

 ## Installation